aave/aave-utilities/README.md

 liquidity, utilization, etc.)

 There are two formatter functions, one with incentives data and one without.
-Both of these functions take input data from the [fetching protocol data](#fetching-protocol-data) section
+Both require input data from the
+[fetching protocol data](#fetching-protocol-data) section

 ### formatReserves